San Marino in Italy is the smallest republic in the world, but also the 5th smallest country in the world. https://goo.gl/maps/t9A7Q5TThMB2

-Only 61 square meters in size, San Marino is independent with its own government and laws even though it is completely surrounded by Italy.
-San Marino dates back from the fourth century AD.
+At only 61 square meters in size, San Marino is independent with its own government and laws even though it is completely surrounded by Italy.
+This small country dates back to the fourth century AD.
 Mount Titano, is the capital city of San Marino.
 There is a medieval stone wall that encloses the original settlement and is completely closed to traffic.
 The views are everywhere you look.

 Piazza della Liberta during the summer has a changing of the guard ceremony.
 Their uniforms are quite unique.
 There is one single street leading up to Piazza della Libertà that is lined with cafes, restaurants, and shops selling duty-free items, one of San Marino’s attractions to visiting Italian tourists.
 The Public Palace is the seat of San Marino supreme institution and the council room can be visited only when the Parliament or the Great and General Council is not in session.